CmosTheBattery/zscript-badass-edition/README.md

 1. clone the repository download zip whatever

-2. drag and drop the folder or file into gzdoom
+2. drag and drop the folder or file into gzdoom/lzdoom

+3. enjoy (optional)